Exclusive 8-Day Photo Tour to Kenya

 • transfer on day 1 from the airport to the hotel

-• 2 nights in Nairobi Progressive Pwrk Hotel (bed & breakfast)
+• 1 nights in Nairobi Progressive Park Hotel (bed & breakfast)

 • transfer to and from the Masai Mara (about 275 km one way) with our own cars

-• 5 nights accommodation at Mara Simba Lodge (full board)
+• 6 nights accommodation at Mara Serena (full board)

 • all game drives with our own private cars (max 3 clients per car) and each with a qualified guide and photographer

-• entrance fee Nairobi National Park and Masai Mara (conservation levy; subject to price changes)
+• entrance fee Masai Mara (conservation levy; subject to price changes)

-• all meals (except lunch and dinner on day 1 (air travel) and 2 (Nairobi) and lunch and dinner on day 8)
+• all meals (except lunch and dinner on day 1 (air travel) and lunch and dinner on day 8)

 • coffee, tea and water